There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 3. Inside Royal Sommerhus

 Once they do open up the gates of Royal Sommerhus again for Anna and Elsa meet and greets, be sure to look down…at the carpet to be exact.
-The royal red and blue design of the carpet curves into various hidden mickey shapes!

 Ready to plan your theme park trip?
 Watch the best vacation planning tips on YouTube.
 Get started here!

-To be quite honest, the Norway Pavilion at Epcot has so much more to offer beyond Frozen themed merchandise and attractions, and we really believe it should make it to the top of your Epcot to-do list.
+To be quite honest, the Norway Pavilion at Epcot has so much more to offer beyond Frozen themed merchandise and attractions.

 With one of the newest rides, beautiful architecture, and delicious and affordable pastries, there’s plenty of reasons to appreciate the last pavilion to join Epcot’s World Showcase.